Hardening of Metals

 - Surface Hardening

-Transformation hardening, known also as martensitic transformation hardening, is one of most common methods of hardening, which is primarily used for steels (i.e., carbon steels as well as stainless steels).
-The martensitic transformation is not, however, unique to iron–carbon alloys.
-It is found in other systems and is characterized, in part, by the diffusionless transformation.
+Transformation hardening, also known as martensitic transformation hardening, is one of the most common hardening methods primarily used for steels (i.e., carbon steels and stainless steels).
+The martensitic transformation is not unique to iron-carbon al and is found in other systems and is characterized, in part, by diffusionless transformation.

-Martensitic steels use predominantly higher levels of C and Mn along with heat treatment to increase strength.
-The finished product will have a duplex micro-structure of ferrite with varying levels of degenerate martensite.
-This allows for varying levels of strength.
-In metallurgy, quenching is most commonly used to harden steel by introducing martensite.
+Martensitic steels use predominantly higher levels of C and Mn and heat treatment to increase strength.
+The finished product will have a duplex ferrite microstructure with varying levels of degenerate martensite, allowing for varying levels of strength.
+In metallurgy, quenching is commonly used to harden steel by introducing martensite.
 There is a balance between hardness and toughness in any steel; the harder the steel, the less tough or impact-resistant it is, and the more impact-resistant it is, the less hard it is.

-Martensite is produced from austenite as a result of the quenching, or another form of rapid cooling.
-Austenite in iron-carbon alloys is generally only present above the critical eutectoid temperature (723°C), and below 1500°C, depending on carbon content.
-In case of normal cooling rates, as the austenite cools, the carbon diffuses out of the austenite and forms carbon rich iron-carbide (cementite) and leaves behind carbon poor ferrite.
+Martensite is produced from austenite due to quenching or another form of rapid cooling.
+Austenite in iron-carbon alloys is generally only present above the critical eutectoid temperature (723°C) and below 1500°C, depending on carbon content.
+In the case of normal cooling rates, as the austenite cools, the carbon diffuses out of the austenite, forms carbon-rich iron-carbide (cementite), and leaves behind carbon-poor ferrite.
 Depending on alloy composition, a layering of ferrite and cementite, called pearlite, may form.
-But in case of rapid cooling, the carbon does not have time enough to diffuse and the transforms to a highly strained body-centered tetragonal form called martensite that is supersaturated with carbon.
-All the carbon atoms remain as interstitial impurities in martensite.
-The cooling rate determines the relative proportions of martensite, ferrite, and cementite, and therefore determines the mechanical properties of the resulting steel, such as hardness, tensile strength and toughness as well.
+But in case of rapid cooling, the carbon does not have time enough to diffuse and then transforms into a highly strained body-centered tetragonal form called martensite that is supersaturated with carbon.
+All the carbon atoms remain interstitial impurities in martensite.
+The cooling rate determines the relative proportions of martensite, ferrite, and cementite.
+It, therefore, determines the mechanical properties of the resulting steel, such as hardness, tensile strength, and toughness.